codecypher/LearnAI/Level-0/ml/data_prep.md

 In the previous section, we used a simple dictionary-mapping approach to convert the ordinal size feature into integers.

-Since scikit-learn's estimators treat class labels without any order, we can use the convenient `LabelEncoder` class to encode the string labels into integers.
+Since scikit-learn's estimators treat class labels without any order, we can use the convenient `LabelEncoder` class to encode the string labels to integers.

 ```py
     X = df[['color', 'size', 'price']].values